pilgrim-12/harmonic-wave-studio/README.md

 - **Real-time epicycle animation** with smooth 60 FPS rendering
 - **Dynamic signal graph** with auto-scaling and time tracking
+- **Grid overlay on all graphs** - coordinate reference lines always visible ⭐ NEW!
 - **Customizable radii** - adjust length, speed, direction, and color
 - **Visual branch tracking** - highlight active radius chains
 - **Trail visualization** - see the path traced by epicycles
+- **Auto-start on project load** - animation begins immediately after loading ⭐ NEW!

 ### 📊 FFT Analysis ⭐ NEW!